What’s your worst cyber nightmare? What is your plan to prevent this and should something happen, mitigate it?

 As e-learning becomes the new normal, The Internet plays an integral part in a child’s life at home, in schools, libraries, and wherever they spend their free time.
 Though computers and mobile devices that connect to the Internet can be beneficial for learning, enhance social relations, and keep young users connected to their loved ones, they can also be a source of danger and concern for parents.
 Children are now discovering computers, smartphones, or tablets at an early age; as they develop and discover new experiences, it is important to protect them from everyday dangers of inappropriate contact, conduct, and content that they may encounter while online.

-To this end, the Institute of Forensics & ICT Security in partnership with Radio One is offering free “Children Online Safety Awareness Training” worth Ugx 150,000 free of charge as part of our community investment to promote secure and safe virtual learning.
+To this end, the Institute of Forensics & ICT Security has packaged “Children Online Safety Awareness Training” worth Ugx 150,000 per person to entities like schools, communities that care about their online security in this new normal and also those that embrace personal security as part of our community investment to promote secure and safe virtual learning.

-Why: As a child, your safety and confidence online are paramount.
+As a child, your safety and confidence online are paramount.
 It’s your responsibility.
-Save yourself from potential reputation damage by attending this webinar.
-Cyberbullying, reputation damage, and ransom requests are high.
-Attend and learn how to be secure while using virtual learning platforms and social networks like WhatsApp.
+Save yourself from potential reputation damage by adopting cyber hygiene norms.
+Cyberbully, reputation damage, and ransom requests are high.
+Request for training facilitated by Cybersecurity experts with case studies and experience sharing at the Institute of Forensics and ICT security and learn how to be secure while using virtual learning platforms and social networks like Whats-app.